Desktop Linux is an Untapped Gold Mine

 The Final Frontier

 Fundamentally, Linux is a great operating system.
 Both Microsoft and Apple tried to compete with it in the data center space.
-But they lost.
+And they lost.
 Leading Microsoft to relent and “befriend” Linux after years of trying to destroy it.
 They even offer Linux based products via Microsoft Azure now.
 Apple tapped out and discontinued Mac OS Server completely in 2022.
 In the mobile space, Google’s Android accounts for over 70% market share.
 And in case you didn’t know, Android is based on Linux.
 In gaming, Valve’s Steam Deck took the world by a storm.
 It’s a great handheld console with the biggest back catalogue of video games ever.
 All thanks to Valve’s partnership with Code Weavers that resulted in Proton.
 A compatibility layer that allowed the Linux-powered Steam Deck to run most Windows native games.

 In everywhere else but the desktop, Linux won.
 Desktop is the final frontier.
 And I do think Linux can win.
 In fact, Google’s Chrome OS has been gradually gaining market share in the low to mid budget laptop market.
 Chrome OS is Linux based.
 Linus Torvalds, the creator of Linux said that Chromebooks might be the way Linux finally wins on Desktop.
 I agree with him.
 But I don’t want the future of the Linux desktop to be some locked down spyware-ridden bastardized version of Linux like Chrome OS.